MrYay/q3e-urt/README.md

 * optimized Vulkan renderer
 * significally reworked QVM (Quake Virtual Machine)
 * improved server-side DoS protection, much reduced memory usage
-* raized filesystem limits (up to 20.000 maps can be handled in a single directory)
+* raised filesystem limits (up to 20,000 maps can be handled in a single directory)
 * reworked Zone memory allocator, no more out-of-memory errors
 * non-intrusive support for SDL2 backend (video,audio,input), selectable at compile time
 * tons of bugfixes and other improvements

-*This repository do not contains any game content so in order to play you must copy resulting binaries into your existing Quake III Arena installation*
+*This repository does not contain any game content so in order to play you must copy the resulting binaries into your existing installation*

 ## Build Instructions